ibm-cloud-docs/AnalyticsEngine/spark-interactive-notebooks-api.md

 ```
  $ ssh clsadmin@iae-tmp-867-mn003.bi.services.<changeme>.bluemix.net
 ```
-where `<changeme>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.
+`<changeme>` is the {{site.data.keyword.Bluemix_short}} hosting location, for example `us-south`.

-2. You can start Python 2, Python 3, Scala and R interactive shells on the cluster:
+2. You can start Python 2, Python 3, Scala, and R interactive shells on the cluster as follows:

   * Run Spark applications interactively with Python 2:
 ```